-- 1. Open the oven door. - Undo the two screws on the door using a flat-bladed screwdriver (blade width 8-11 mm).
-Hold the door panel firmly while doing this.
-(Fig. A). - Close the door slowly and pull out the panel upwards by the door handle.
+- 1. Open the oven door. - 2.
+Undo the two screws on the door using a TORX screwdriver (TORX 20).
+Hold the door panel firmly while doing this (Fig. A).

+Close the door slowly and pull out the panel upwards by the door handle.
 (Fig. B)

-4. Hold the intermediate panel firmly and press the safety catch on the door upwards.
-Lift out the panel upwards.
-(Fig. C).
+- 4. Hold the intermediate panel firmly and unscrew the retaining clips on the door.
+Slide the panel upwards and out.
+(Fig. C). - Do NOT unscrew the left and right-hand screws from the sheet metal part (Fig. D).

-- Clean the glass panel with glass cleaner and a soft cloth. - Do not use any sharp or abrasive agents.
-The glass scraper is not suitable.
+Note: Clean the glass panels with glass cleaner and a soft cloth.